midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-see-you-in-the-morning.md

   name: Mairead Case
   url: http://twitter.com/maireadcase
   bio: |
     [Mairead Case](http://twitter.com/maireadcase) lives in Colorado, where she is a PhD student at the University of Denver.
 Before that she lived in Chicago for a decade, where she worked in small presses, libraries, public schools, jails, at the Poetry Foundation, and as a birthday party clown.

+endnote: TK (if you still want one)

 illustrator:
   name: TK